One dead in South Carolina alligator attack

 The fatal incident took place on Monday at around 11.15am in the Sun City gated community for retirees, not far from Okatie, South Carolina, Local 5 reported.

-Police were called to the scene with reports of an alligator that seemed to be “guarding” a body near a pond, where the body was thought to remain on Monday.
+Police were called to the scene with reports of an alligator that seemed to be “guarding” a body near a pond, where it was thought to remain on Monday.

 IslandPacket reported that work to recover the body was underway and that an investigation is being carried out by the the local sheriff’s office in Beaufort.